It’s been a rough couple of years for the family budget!

 - Shop from what’s on sale.
 Those sale fliers you get in the mail every Wednesday?
 You can use them to buy specific foods on sale at certain stores.
 This is best to use for protein foods, which are the most expensive food group.

-Eating well on a budget requires a little more planning, which can take time!
+Eating well on a food budget requires a little more planning, which can take time!
 Get the whole family involved to teach kids how to budget too.